-Our focus for 2022-23
+Our focus for 2023-24

-A significant proportion of our resources dedicated to delivering the Scheme are allocated to core regulatory and enabling functions as shown in Table 1.
-At this stage in our maturity journey, many of these functions correspond to completing foundational work.
+A significant proportion of our resources dedicated to delivering the Scheme are allocated to core regulatory and enabling functions (Table 1) and much of these, at this stage in our maturity journey, correspond to our consolidation phase.

-Our key priorities for this financial year are to respond efficiently to the growing number of complaints and notifications regarding unsafe or poor-quality disability services.
-This reflects the maturity of the Scheme and the increasing number of people who use disability services as well as a growth in the number of registered disability support workers and practitioners.
+At this stage in our maturity journey, we are moving to a phase that sees us consolidating our way of operating and assessing how far we have come in implementing the scheme.
+Our key priorities for this financial year are therefore to respond efficiently to the growing number of complaints and notifications regarding unsafe or poor-quality disability services.
+This reflects the maturity of the Scheme and the increasing number of people who use disability services and the number of complaints and notifications lodged with us.

-Table 2 shows our key actions/projects for 2022-23.
-To this end we are building our capabilities, profile and recognition in the disability sector.
-Much of our actions and deliverables this year are therefore also reliant on promoting recognition and understanding of our work in the community.

-This important work will help us to increase our profile and build community confidence in the work of the Commission and Board.
+Table 2 shows our key strategic projects for 2023-24.
+To this end we are consolidating our capabilities, profile and recognition in the disability sector.
+Much of our actions and deliverables this year are therefore also relate to expanding and deepening recognition and understanding of our work in the community.
+This important work will help us to build community confidence in the work of the Commission and Board.

-At the same time, we plan to undertake analysis and consultation to prepare for the development and implementation of new important standards to promote the quality and recognition of disability workers registered under the Scheme.
+The Board and Commission also plan to undertake analysis and consultation to prepare for the development and implementation of new important standards to promote the quality and recognition of disability workers registered under the Scheme.